Consistency vs Intensity in Training: How to Balance Both

 Neuromuscular recruitment

 Neither consistency nor intensity alone defines success.
+The two work as a system, and removing either side collapses the system.

 How the Body Adapts Over Time